 - ¾ cup packed brown sugar

 - Heat oven to 375 degrees.
 Mix the sugar (both granulated and brown), butter, vanilla, and egg in a large bowl.
 Stir in the flour, baking soda and salt (dough will be stiff).

 - Stir in nuts and chocolate chips.
 Drop the dough by rounded tablespoons about 2 inches apart onto the ungreased cookie sheet.

 - Bake 8 to 10 minutes or until the mixture turns light brown.
 Cool slightly and remove from cookie sheet.

-5. Chocolate bread and butter pudding
+5. How to make Chocolate bread and butter pudding

 This tasty chocolate recipe is a winner in the yummy dessert stakes.
 To make this pudding, slices of white bread are spread with chocolate hazelnut and soaked in delicious custard.
 The sweetness of the chocolate hazelnut gets dissolved in the custard giving this dish a wonderful taste.

 - 150 grams dark chocolate

 - 75 grams butter